rafaellevy/verdance-privacy-policy/README.md

 - Address

 Purpose: In order for other users to find your garden and purchase your produce.
+Users will see an estimated loaction on the Verdance map.

 #### 2. Personal Information Sharing
 - We do not share any personal information.